-Mechanical Restraint - A device or physical object that the student cannot easily remove that restricts a student's freedom of movement or normal access to a portion of his or her body.
+Restraint - A device or physical object that the student cannot easily remove that restricts a student's freedom of movement or normal access to a portion of their body.
 This includes but is not limited to straps, duct tape, cords or garments.
 The term does not include assistive technology devices.